 2.Thai Wanton Mee (Ba Mee)

-I never really liked Singaporean Wanton noodles which follows the Hong Kong version more closely and has this briney, alkaline taste.
+I never really liked Singaporean Wanton noodles which follow the Hong Kong version more closely and have this briney, alkaline taste.

 I think this was magic just waiting to happen.
 When the noodles are a lot thinner, oil does not cling on as much so the entire dish doesn’t come across as too overwhelming.